-Few life events are as painful as the death of your husband, wife or partner.
+Few life events are as painful as the death of your husband, wife, or partner.

 Healing starts when you can share your grief with others.
 Allow yourself to talk about the death, your feelings of loss and loneliness and the special things you miss about your partner.

-- Find a Support System - Reach out to people who care about you and are willing to walk with you through your grief.
+Reach out to people who care about you and are willing to walk with you through your grief.
 Find a support group you might want to attend.
 Avoid people who are critical, judgmental or who want to give advice.
 You have the right to express your grief, but you also have the right not to share.

-- Grief Is Hard Work - Grief is emotional and physical.
+Grief is emotional and physical.
 You feel and lives through your emotional, physical and spiritual being.
 Respect what your body is telling you.
 Treat yourself as you would a good friend.

 7. Do Things When the Time Is Right